 - Give a new mattress a real break-in window before judging it off a single night.

-- If your low back feels “pulled,” try a thinner pillow or a small lumbar roll to reduce spinal extension.
+- If your lower back feels strained, test a thinner head pillow or small lumbar roll and stop if the change increases pain.

 - Rotate the mattress on schedule (especially hybrids) to prevent early body impressions.